YOGESHnick/DSA/README.md

 # DSA

-## This is the repo where I upload my solutions of the problems I solve!
+## This is the repository where I upload my solutions of the problems I solve!

 > pov : Learning DSA !
 >